-Section 1: Introduction
+1. Introduction

-1.1 Scope
+1.1.
+Scope

 These guidelines apply to management of donors who have symptoms suggestive of nerve injury after donation.
-They provide instructions for initial telephone assessment, self care advice, onward referral if required, and follow up by transfusion services.
+They provide instructions for initial telephone assessment, self-care advice, onward referral if required, and follow up by healthcare professionals within transfusion services.

-They do not cover measures to prevent nerve injury at venepuncture, session management of painful venepuncture and further treatment of nerve injury.
+They do not cover measures to prevent nerve injury at venepuncture, session management of painful venepuncture or further treatment of nerve injury.

-1.2 Guideline development
+1.2.
+Guideline development